5 Reasons Why You Shouldn’t Ignore Flat Design for Epic Conversions

 And this is the new, flat look of the website at present:

-On comparison, we can observe how the new flat design is able to de-clutter information and improve readability.
+We can observe how the new flat design is able to declutter information and improve readability.
 The new design establishes Crazyegg’s value proposition clearly, with minimal content.

 With flat design, educating users becomes a breeze.
 And once users know about a product/service better, the chances of them converting increases, too.